 In this introductory course, students become familiar with the concepts and gain the experience necessary to appreciate the utility of Geographic Information Systems in decision-making.
 Topics covered include the fundamentals of data structures, georeferencing, data classification, querying, cartography, and basic spatial data analysis.
 The course provides an overview of the capabilities of GIS software and applications of GIS.
 Class time is divided between lectures and GIS exercises that reinforce critical concepts.
 Students must complete a term project as part of the course.
 Offered every semester.
 Elective option for Govt.
 Analytics students.

 This course introduces students to using various techniques for solving spatial problems.
-The course teaches a proven process one can utilize to address common geographic inquiries including site suitability analysis, line of sight (visibility) analysis, network analysis, geostatistical analysis, spatial interpolation, etc. Students will also learn to apply the principles of spatial statistics to address the distributional and locational aspects of spatial data within a variety of situations.
-Examples and assignments are drawn from many GIS applications, such as business, urban planning, public safety, public health, transportation and natural sciences.
+The course teaches a proven process one can utilize to address common inquiries related to understanding spatial relationships and patterns.
+Traditional analytical methods such as suitability analysis, network analysis, geostatistical analysis, spatial interpolation, etc. are examined, along with recent data science and analytics methodologies that help us extract knowledge and insights from data.
+Examples and assignments are drawn from many applications, such as business, urban planning, public safety, public health, transportation and natural sciences.
 Offered twice a year.
 Elective option for Govt.
 Analytics students.